-To share the knowledge, I’ve been using passive way of communication – share the link, brief description, that’s it job done – expecting that people have the same character/approach as I have.
+To share the knowledge, I’ve been using a passive way of communication – share the link, brief description, that’s its job done – expecting that people have the same character/approach as I have.
 Guess what maybe

-I’ve started analyzing how much different would it be if instead of passively sending messages I would show knowledge that I wanted to share based on real life examples, maybe sharing
+I’ve started analyzing how much different would it be if instead of passively sending messages I would show knowing that I wanted to share based on real-life examples, maybe sharing

 50% of content but in a